matthiasn/talk-transcripts/Halloway_Stuart/RunningWithScissors.md

 can compose them to build your system.

-So the spaghetti argument is true, but it is only true when you are combining a shell the sort of ball of mud, ball of spaghetti programming that we are accustomed to in imperative and most object oriented programming.
+So the spaghetti argument is true, but it is only true when you are combining a shell with the sort of ball of mud, ball of spaghetti programming that we are accustomed to in imperative and most object oriented programming.